makerdao/community/risk/collateral-onboarding-guide.md

 Guidance for Security Tokens is planned to be added in a later version of this document.

-To see a discussion on a concept for adding support for Security Tokens to DCS, see the paper “On adding Security Tokens as collateral” from the Maker Foundation Integration team.

 ## Legal Requirements

 This section describes which legal information to provide to a risk team.
 This guidance hasn’t yet been approved by MKR holders as a template for risk teams to use, so be aware that there may be changes to this section.